sbtourist/nimrod/README.md

 # Usage

-## Get and Build
+## Download or Build

+You can download the latest, ready-to-use, Nimrod binary version as a standalone self-contained jar from [here][https://github.com/downloads/sbtourist/nimrod/nimrod-0.1-standalone.jar].

+Otherwise, you can check it out from sources and build by yourself:
-Nimrod is written in wonderful Clojure and doesn't currently come in binary form, so you have to checkout the git repository and build it with the excellent [Leiningen](http://github.com/technomancy/leiningen).
+Nimrod is written in wonderful Clojure, and you can build it with the excellent [Leiningen](http://github.com/technomancy/leiningen).
 It is as easy as:

     $> lein uberjar